 To make this idea as fun as possible, take photos of the things you love about Christmas.

 You can capture a handmade decoration or a childhood memory.
-The Christmas table setting is also something you can shoot to get stunning images.
+And shooting the Christmas table setting is another way to get stunning images.

 Once the photos are ready, you can turn them into album photos.
 You and your family will treasure them for years to come.
 You can even make postcards of them.